damenturnbull/zencharts/README.md

-# zencharts - "Beautifully Simple Report"
+# zencharts - Beautifully Simple Report

+Zencharts combines the power of the High Charts library with the Zendesk Developer API.
+The application connects to with JavaScript over the OAuth protocol.

 ![Alt text](/images/zencharts-screenshot.png?raw=true "zencharts")

-The application combines the power of the High Charts library with the Zendesk Developer API.
-The application connects to with JavaScript over the OAuth protocol.

 ## Run